Rubella virus: Replication

-Translation of the structural proteins produces a large polypeptide (110 Dalton).
+Translation of the structural proteins produces a large polypeptide (110 kDa).
 This is then endoproteolytically cut into E1, E2 and the capsid protein.
 E1 and E2 are type I transmembrane proteins which are transported into the endoplasmatic reticulum (ER) with the help of an N-terminal signal sequence.
 From the ER the heterodimeric E1·E2-complex reaches the Golgi apparatus, where the budding of new virions occurs (unlike alpha viruses, where budding occurs at the plasma membrane.

 The capsid proteins on the other hand stay in the cytoplasm and interact with the genomic RNA, together forming the capsid.

 Transmission

 RuV is transmitted via respiration between humans.

 Epidemiology

 On the basis of differences in the sequence of the E1 protein, two genotypes have been described which differ by 8 - 10%.
 These have been subdivided into 13 recognised genotypes - 1a, 1B, 1C, 1D, 1E, 1F, 1G, 1h, 1i, 1j, 2A, 2B and 2C.

 For typing, the WHO recommends a minimum window that includes nucleotides 8731 to 9469.

 Genotypes 1a, 1E, 1F, 2A and 2B have been isolated in China.

 Genotype 1j has only been isolated from Japan and the Philippines.

 Genotype 1E is found in Africa, the Americas, Asia and Europe.

-Genotype 1G has been isolated in Belarus, Cote d'Ivoire and Uganda.
+Genotype 1G has been isolated in Belarus, Côte d'Ivoire and Uganda.

 Genotype 1C is endemic only in Central and South America.

 Genotype 2B has been isolated in South Africa.

 Genotype 2C has been isolated in Russia.